About

 Stephanie Bourgeois, Treasurer

-Greetings from the Land of Enchantment, and Hot Air Balloon Capital of the world.
-My name is Steph, and I am originally from Hamburg, Germany.
+To find a work/life balance, I was looking for an opportunity to volunteer and give back to the community.
 Since my kids were little, I volunteered in all kinds of different settings.
-When we moved to the U.S., I was looking for another opportunity to serve the community, and because dogs and obedience were already my passion for the past 40 years, I was looking for something where I could enjoy both.
+Because dogs and obedience were already my passion for the past 40 years, I was looking for something where I could enjoy both.

 Lynette Lord, Visiting Director